AdaCore/gnatcoverage/qualification/qm/plans/Software_Quality_Assurance_Plan/content.rst

 * **objectives:**

+  * Check that the Qualification Environment reported in the STR report is equivalent to the Operational Environment described in the TOR document.
   * Check the results of test execution.
   * In the case tests failed, it is necessary to investigate whether the source of error is: